Small Gift Basket Ideas That Look Expensive (But Aren’t)

-Here’s the thing about gift baskets: everyone loves receiving them, but the second you start pricing them out, you realize, “Wait… why does this tiny box of crackers and cheese cost $79?”
+Here’s the thing about gift baskets: everyone loves getting them, but the moment you start adding up the price, you think, “Wait… why does this tiny box of crackers and cheese cost $79?”

-Whether you’re putting together a thoughtful birthday surprise, a holiday gift, a housewarming present, or even a last-minute thank-you, the trick is simple: focus on presentation + personalization.
-With the right theme and a few carefully chosen items, your DIY basket will look like it came straight out of a high-end boutique.
+With a clear theme and a few well-chosen items, your DIY basket can look like it came straight out of a high-end boutique.

 1. The Coffee Lover’s Basket